valora-inc/beefy/README.md

 > [!IMPORTANT]
 > The CLI-triggered build uses the local project files.
 Ensure you have checked out the proper branch and it is in a good state for a build.

-### From the EAS dashboard

-Open the [app dashboard](https://expo.dev/accounts/divvi/projects/beefy) in EAS and press "Build from GitHub".
-[Learn more](https://docs.expo.dev/build/building-from-github/#build-using-the-expo-website)